RENCI/adda_for_floodwater/README.md

   - Make a conda.pth in "envs/adda/lib/python3.8/site-packages/" that contains:
     - **PATHTO**/adda_for_floodwater
     - **PATHTO**/adda_for_floodwater/adda
+    - Note that the path to the venv's site-packages location may different than that above.
+Modify as needed.
 - or (probably better):
   - Add the PYTHONPATH variable to the conda env.
 Activate the **adda** environment, add path:
 <pre>conda activate adda